Advanced Education in Orofacial Pain

 Two dentists having a discussion in a stairwell

-This program prepares dentists in the management of complex orofacial pain patients through a multidisciplinary approach.
-With hundreds of new patients every year, and two years to follow up cases, this program provides residents with a unique clinical experience.
-Clinical training is done at the Craniofacial Pain Center.
+This program prepares dentists in the assessment and management of complex orofacial pain patients through a multidisciplinary approach.
+With hundreds of new patients every year, and two years to follow up cases, this program provides residents with a unique clinical experience, combined with immersive academic training.
+The program is accredited by CODA (Commission on Dental Accreditation) and prepares residents to become eligible to challenge the American Board of Orofacial Pain examination.
+The program aligns with the guidelines of the American Academy of Orofacial Pain.

 Masters of Science (Additional Year)